scottdh/11ty-sass-template/src/work/nadex.md

 scrollingTitle:
   - "Nadex."
   - "Nadex."
-displayOrder: 2
+displayOrder: 3
 summary: "How I helped NADEX safeguard millions of dollars in revenue in 12 weeks."
+buttonText: "Learn About the Sprint"
 intro:
-  - "Apple and Google's app stores both announced an imminent ban on all binaries trading apps, due to the proliferation of apps from unregulated service providers.
-Though Nadex is the only regulated provider in the US, they were given no assurances thier product wouldn't be affected.
-Getting a viable alternative to their native apps was imperative."
-  - "I led the design efforts of Nadex’s first mobile Progressive Web App (PWA).
-As a product team, we successfully protected 80% of their mobile trading revenue within 12 weeks."
+  - "I led the design efforts of Nadex’s first mobile Progressive Web App (PWA)."
+  - "As a product team, we successfully protected 80% of their mobile trading revenue within 12 weeks."
 hero:
   image: "/images/work/nadex/nadex_bg.png"
   imageAlt: "A product team in front of a product map, with a clear understanding of their role and objectives"